CLB56/tips_and_tricks/disk_architecture_and_boot.md

 ~~~

 *NB : It's very important to launch the right root which is incating the root partition / otherwise boot wil never work.
 Which sdxY to launch seems not predictable.*

+## Copy CD to ISO

+1. Reading the block size and the volume size:

+[root@testserver ~]# isoinfo -d -i /dev/cdrom | grep -i -E 'block size|volume size'
+Logical block size is: 2048
+Volume size is: 327867

+2. Running dd with the parameters for block size and volume size:

+[root@testserver ~]# dd if=/dev/cdrom of=test.iso bs=<block size from above> count=<volume size from above>